Our Mission

 Nourish people

-We promote the health and wellbeing of all people in the bi-state region by providing personalized food and the resources they need to thrive.
+We promote the health and well-being of all people in the bi-state region by providing the food and resources they need to thrive.

 Empower communities

-We cultivate relationships based on trust and empathy in support of food security and respecting that each community has its own unique needs.
+We cultivate relationships based on trust and empathy in support of food security, respecting that each community has its own unique needs.

 transform systems